- Announcements & Public Notices

 The Office for Community Development welcomes public input and participation in its public hearings.
 Public hearings and meeting notices are posted here and outside the City Clerk’s Office at City Hall.
 Check back often and feel free to attend!

-The FFY2013 Allocation Process is underway.
-Here’s the latest Allocation Spreadsheet with the funding recommendations from the Office for Community Development, Citizens Advisory Council, Redevelopment Committee, City Council and Mayor (preliminary).
+The FFY2013 Allocation Process is now complete.
+Here is the final 2013 Spreadsheet with the funding recommendations from the Office for Community Development, Citizens Advisory Council, Redevelopment Committee, City Council and Mayor (final).

 HOME Investment Partnerships Program- Request for Proposals